imgk/shadow/README.md

 # Shadow

-A shadowsocks, trojan and socks5 client for Windows, Linux and macOS.
+A shadowsocks, trojan, socks5 and http proxy client for Windows, Linux and macOS.

 ## How to build